-- Review and discuss style/type assessments and other team-management resources provided in MBA500 (EAMBA/PMBA/FlexMBA), MBA550 (EMBA), MGT 501 (EAMBA/PMBA/FlexMBA) or MGT551 (EMBA) or other classes and work respectfully within the team to find resolution. - 2.
+- Review and discuss style/type assessments and other team-management resources provided in MBA500 (EAMBA/FlexMBA), MBA550 (EMBA), MGT 501 (EAMBA/ /FlexMBA) or other classes and work respectfully within the team to find resolution. - 2.
 Revisit and revise team contract as necessary and turn in a new copy to the Student Success office.